phi-nomenal/phi-nomenal/Readme.md

 ##### _Q: Why can't what you describe be done with current systems / technology?_

 A: Supply chain does have a lot of similarities with blockchain.
-In case of overall inventory reduction thsi is achieved by the fact that risk (safety stocks) now can also be distributed among the partners in the supply chain.
+In case of overall inventory reduction this is achieved by the fact that risk (safety stocks) now can also be distributed amongst the partners in the supply chain.
 On top of which, as stated above, the fact that (public) blockchain does not require companies to underatke big effort in setting up connections takes away a steep hurdle from the get go.

-##### _Q: When will blockchain as per above be a reality?
+##### _Q: When will blockchain as per above be a reality?_

-A:
+A: This revolutionary technology is a journey of development which will become stronger the more it is fed-finding new applications for the blockchain.
+We start today!!!!
+"Even a long journey starts with 1 step!!!"

+##### _Q: What about privacy?_

+A: What about it?
+Please be specific in your questions?